 Kayak paddles consist of a shaft connecting a blade at each end.
 Shafts can be composed of between 1 and 4 sections connected by ferrules.
 Most paddles have drip rings near the ends of the shaft to help prevent water from running down onto your hands.
 The shafts of most paddles shift from a circular to elliptical cross section near normal hand positions to prevent the paddle from rotating in your hand.
 Shafts can vary in diameter to accommodate different size hands.
 Bent shafts can help reduce wrist fatigue.
-Some paddles allow the blades to be set at an offset angle at the center ferrule, that angle known as a feather.
+Some paddles allow the blades to be set at an offset angle at the center ferrule known as a feather.
 Some one piece paddles have a set feather.
 This helps reduce wind resistance on the blade that is out of the water.

 Kayak paddle shafts and blades can be constructed from various materials.
 Shafts can be constructed from (in ascending order of weight but descending order of cost) carbon fiber, fiberglass, aluminum, or nylon.
-Blades can be constructed from nylon-reinforced fiberglass, nylon, or polypropylene.
+Blades can be constructed from carbon fiber, fiberglass, nylon, or polypropylene.
 Prices of paddles vary based on length, blade and shaft material, number of sections, shaft style, and blade style.
 The best advice is to spend the greatest portion of your budget on the lightest paddle possible.
 The weight of the paddle makes a huge difference in how fatigued you will be during a long day of paddling.

-When selecting a kayak paddle, you should consider the following:
+When selecting a kayak paddle, you should also consider the following: